x-y-z/linux-dev/Documentation/filesystems/proc.rst

 ^^^^^^^^^^^^^

-It specifies whether the process'mm is added by prctl() into the candidate list of KSM or not, and KSM scanning is fully enabled at process level.
+It specifies whether the process'mm is added by prctl() into the candidate list of KSM or not, and if KSM scanning is fully enabled at process level.

 ksm_mergeable
 ^^^^^^^^^^^^^

 It specifies whether any VMAs of the process'mm are currently applicable to KSM.

-More information about KSM can be found at Documentation/admin-guide/mm/ksm.rst.
+More information about KSM can be found in Documentation/admin-guide/mm/ksm.rst.

 Chapter 4: Configuring procfs